The Manfred Corona-virus Update

 Salesperson/Broker Licensing Course:

-Classroom: All Salesperson classroom programs started running September 2021 and will be running in both the Classroom and Webinar format until further notice.
+Classroom: All Salesperson classroom programs started running September 2021 and will be running in both the Classroom, Instructor LED and Webinar format until further notice.

 Self Paced Online/Instructor LED Online Courses: (Broker) These courses are available online.
 Tech support and instructors are available to help and answer questions.

 We are currently running classroom and webinar continuing education.
-Home Inspectors are no longer allowed to use webinars and must complete their continuing education in the classroom.
+Home Inspectors are now allowed to use webinars and classroom formats to compete their continuing education.
 However, all others, Real Estate Salesperson/Broker, Appraiser and Assessor may continue to complete their continuing education in either the classroom, live webinar or online (self-Paced).
-Makes perfect sense right!?

 FILING FOR EXTENSIONS: